Henryvw/hvw_webhub/quotes_i_like.markdown

 Concentrate all your thoughts upon the work at hand.
 The sun’s rays do not burn until brought to a focus.
 Alexander Graham Bell

 He who jumps into the void owes no explanation to those who stand and watch.
-Jean-Luc Godard, French-Swiss Film Director
+Jean-Luc Godard

 "Your 1st blog post will be bad, but your 1000th will be great.